 BBC Weather forecast for the rest of the week

-The hottest day of the year and thunderstorms ahead - the forecast from BBC Weather presenter Tomasz Schafernaker.
+The hottest day of the year and thunderstorms ahead - the forecast from BBC Weather presenter Stav Danaos.

 -